Buffalo, Missouri

 Buffalo is a city in and the county seat of Dallas County, Missouri, United States.
 The population was 3,290 at the 2020 census.

-Buffalo is part of the Springfield, Missouri Metropolitan Statistical Area.
+Buffalo is part of the Springfield, Missouri Metropolitan Area.

 History

-Buffalo was platted in 1841, and named after Buffalo, New York, the native home of a first settler.
+Buffalo was platted in 1841, and named after a Buffalo Skull marker that was erected at the (now) 65 and 32 highway intersection, the native home of a first settler.
 A post office called Buffalo has been in operation since 1846.

-On October 7, 2013, Mayor Andrew Mead proclaimed October 23 to be "Weird Al" Yankovic day to honor his childhood hero.
-Weird Al was presented the key to the city in April of that year.
-Mead resigned later in the same meeting.